 I’ll give you a quick example of this.

 When I was a white belt, there were some inverted attacks that I wanted to learn.
-Every time I tried to granby though it was not pretty.
-I would try and I would try, but it never worked out right.
+Every time I tried to granby (rolling around like a ball) though it was not pretty.
+I would try, try,try, and try yet again, but it never worked out right.
 The sticky point of the movement for me was that last portion of it.

 The Creative Process